oruga-ui/oruga/packages/docs/documentation/index.md

 # Introduction

-Oruga is a lightweight UI component library for [Vue.js](https://vuejs.org/) <b>without any dependency</b> and doesn't depend on any specific style or CSS framework (such as Bootstrap, Bulma, Tailwind, etc).
+Oruga is a lightweight UI component library for [Vue.js](https://vuejs.org/) **without any dependency** and doesn't depend on any specific style or CSS framework (such as Bootstrap, Bulma, Tailwind, etc).
-Therefore, it <b>doesn't provide a grid system or CSS utilities</b>; however, you can easily integrate any CSS framework you like (see the [demo](#examples)).
+Therefore, it **doesn't provide a grid system or CSS utilities**; however, you can easily integrate any CSS framework you like (see the [demo](#examples)).

 Oruga provides you with a set of functional and easily customisable components, where you can define classes globally and override them locally when necessary.
-So you can <b>focus only on the UI/UX aspects</b> of your application and can be entirely flexible for future changes without having to touch a line of JavaScript.
+So you can **focus only on the UI/UX aspects** of your application and can be entirely flexible for future changes without having to touch a line of JavaScript.

-If you need a component library and want to easily apply your [custom styles](/documentation/configuration), Oruga is the library for you! 🐛 <br/>
+If you need a component library and want to easily apply your [custom styles](/documentation/configuration), Oruga is the library for you! 🐛
 In addition, if you don't want to style everything yourself, we've created several [themes](/documentation/themes) to provide you with a variety of ready-to-use styles. 🦋

 ---

 🐛 Oruga is available for [Vue.js](https://vuejs.org/) **version 3.x**.

 💅 For more information about customising components, go to [configuration](/documentation/configuration).